 Each manager will enter the official box score after completion of a game, including individual strikeouts, individual and team errors.
 If a manager manipulates the box scores or fails to enter the box score prior to the start of next week's games, that team will forfeit a victory.
 If a team fails to enter the complete box score within the time limit three times during a season, that team will be ineligible for the playoffs.

 PLAYOFF FORMAT & TIEBREAKERS:

 1) All six (6) teams will make the playoffs (see homepage for more details).

 2) In the event of a two-way tie, the tiebreaker will be head-to-head games.

 3) In the event of a three-way tie, the tiebreaker will be fewest runs allowed if head-to-head games are not a clear determining factor.

-Rostered players must appear in at least four (4) games (or 20-percent) to be eligible for the Fab 50 playoffs.
+Rostered players must appear in at least SIX (6) games.
 Any player(s) added to a team’s roster after July 1, 2017, will be ineligible for the playoffs.
 Exceptions could be granted by the league commissioner based on the need for competitive balance.

 PLAYOFF BATTING LINEUPS: